iokaps/bomb/spec.md

 1. **Difficulty** (1-5): Controls how hard the generated questions are.
 2. **Tricky Questions** (toggle): When enabled, distractor options become more plausible (independent of difficulty).

+### Fallback Questions

+- If AI generation fails (or the prepared pool is exhausted), the game uses `fallbackQuestions` from the app config.

 ## Core Gameplay Loop

 1. **Lobby**: Players join via QR code or link.